paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 19

-**Texto original:**
-A company has a three-tier web application that is deployed on AWS.
-The web servers are deployed in a public...

-**Tradução:**
 Uma empresa possui uma aplicação web de três camadas implantada no AWS com um appliance de firewall virtual.

 **Resposta correta:**